EstherDama/bc-7-notetaking/README.md

   *  Image syncing of notes with online datastore
   *  Allows for next to show next results of the currently executing query

-**NoteTaking** allows you quickly create short notes, allows for easy manipulation of the notes and back-up notes on FireBase.
+**NoTa** allows you quickly create short notes, allows for easy manipulation of the notes and back-up notes on FireBase.

 Commands for the program